 I’m telling you this because I’m convinced that if you haven’t already implemented most of the tips from this article, you might see even greater improvements than I have.

-While the list below isn’t in any particular order as far as priority is concerned, I recommend practicing the first eight hacks on a daily basis, if possible.
+While the list below isn’t in any particular order as far as priority is concerned, I recommend practicing most of on a daily basis, if possible.

 1. Follow a Species-Appropriate Diet